 - --classpath The CLASSPATH used for the service, if the service is a UIMA-AS services.
-If not specified, the CLASSPATH used by the ducc\services command is used. - --classpath\order [UserBeforeDucc DuccBeforeUser] When DUCC deploys a process, set the user-supplied classpath before DUCC-supplied classpath, or the reverse.
-This is only valid for UIMA-AS services.
+If not specified, the CLASSPATH used by the ducc\services command is used. - --classpath\order [user-before-ducc | ducc-before-user] When DUCC deploys a service, set the user-supplied CLASSPATH before DUCC-supplied CLASSPATH, or the reverse.
+The default is ducc-before-user.
+This is only valid for UIMA-AS services. - --debug Enable debugging messages.
+This is primarily for debugging DUCC itself. - --description [text] The text is any quoted string used to describe the job.
+It is displayed in the Web Server.